The I chord

 So, for example, in the key of G# major, the I chord will be G#.

-When relating to other chords types, a number or a sign is added to the I character.
+When relating to other chord types, a number or a sign is added to the I character.
 For example, Imaj7.
 In the key of C, Imaj7 will obviously be Cmaj7.

 The i chord in all keys

 When the Roman numerals are written in small characters, they represents minor.
-The I and the i chords are therefore not to classify as identical.
+The I and the i chords are therefore not classified as identical.

 A minor key = Am